RVing with Dogs in the Rain: The Messy Struggle No One Talks About

 Our Experience

 We can tell you, our dogs Sierra and Ruby absolutely love traveling in the RV!
-Being labs they love an opportunity to play in the water, rain is no exception.
+Being labs, they love an opportunity to play in the water, and rain is no exception.
 A rainy day for them is something to get excited about.
 But not for me!

-The first walk of the morning is usually the longest and a rainy day can make it a miserable one.
-This is the time of day both girls usually need to do everything so that takes some time.
+The first walk of the morning is usually the longest, and a rainy day can make it a miserable one.
+This is the time of day when both girls usually need to do everything, so that takes some time.

 If you’re looking to build your own home-based business like we have with this webpage, check out Wealthy Affiliate.